pmean/introduction-to-sql/modules/5508-01-assignments.md

 #### Quiz01

+Please review the videos in this module before taking this quiz.

-What symbol is used with the select keyword to select all fields in a table?
+1. What symbol is used with the select keyword to select all fields in a table?

-What symbol is used to separate field names in a query that selects more than one field?
+2. What symbol is used to separate field names in a query that selects more than one field?

-What keyword is used to change the name of a field?
+3. What keyword is used to change the name of a field?

 [git1]: https://github.com/pmean/introduction-to-sql/blob/master/data/all-data.md